-- NEW for Fall 2018! — Church Planting Track.
-This new track is part of the Seminary’s ongoing commitment to meet the growing need for gifted and trained church planters in the Presbyterian Church in America (PCA) and other denominations.
+- Church Planting Track (CPT).
+This track is part of the Seminary’s ongoing commitment to meet the growing need for gifted and trained church planters in the Presbyterian Church in America (PCA) and other denominations.
 Students may pursue the Church Planting Track either through on-campus residential study or through the new hybrid MDiv format, using a combination of online and on-campus intensive (week-long or weekend) courses to complete the degree.
 The track includes:

 - Classes focused specifically on church planting and related issues.

 - Multiple professional assessments of gifting and readiness to be a church planter.